 ▲WARNING!
-ElliptiGO bikes are designed for adults to use for exercise.
-Trick, stunt or extreme riding could cause you to lose control or break one or more components, which will likely result in a fall that could cause serious injury or death.
-DO NOT ENGAGE IN TRICK, STUNT OR EXTREME RIDING.
+ElliptiGO bikes are designed exclusively for on-road use to get exercise.
+Riding on rough road surfaces or doing trick or stunt riding could cause one or more components to fail, which will likely result in a fall that could cause serious injury or death.
+ONLY USE YOUR BIKE ON PAVED SURFACES AND DO NOT ENGAGE IN TRICK OR STUNT RIDING.